open-dis/xmlpg/XMLPG.md

     void setEntityID(EntityID &x);
 ```

-The java code generated looks like this:
+The Java code generated looks like this:

 ```java
 /** Uniquely identifies an entity in the world */